tsfpga/tsfpga/doc/sphinx/simulation.rst

 The :meth:`module.get_simulation_files() <.BaseModule.get_simulation_files>` call returns a list of files (:class:`.HdlFile` objects) that are to be included in the simulation project.
 This includes source files and packages as well as test files.
-If you use :ref:`register code generation <registers>`, the call will generate a new VHDL package so that you are always simulating with an up-to-date register definition.
+If you use :ref:`register code generation <integration_hdl_registers>`, the call will generate a new VHDL package so that you are always simulating with an up-to-date register definition.

 Actually even this example is not truly minimal.
 The call to :meth:`module.setup_vunit() <.BaseModule.setup_vunit>` does nothing in default setup, but is used to set up :ref:`local configuration of test cases <local_configuration>` later.